 Every company has made mistakes in social media marketing.
 It’s how you recover from those mistakes that makes all the difference.
 For instance, if you wrote a politically-charged tweet that got you into hot water, remember that unless politics are part of your business, it’s best to keep them off social media.
 Your business page should be treated as completely separate from a personal page.

-Are ready to start including social media in your software company’s marketing strategy?
 If you’d like assistance, feel free to contact us!
 Our dedicated social team is more than happy to help you start using any and all platforms to meet your company’s goals.

 Call 888-601-5359 or contact us online today to see how WebpageFX can improve your online performance.